> We're just one week away from December 21, which will mark the 15th Anniversary

 busy working on Version 2 right away.
 Sega/Sonic Team had it out

-(in Japan) by June 6, 2001 -- just a little more than six months after
+(in Japan) by June 6, 2001 -- less than six months after the initial PSO

-the initial PSO release.
-The North American release of PSOv2 was
+release.
+The North American release of PSOv2 was shortly after that

 > Phantasy Star Online Ver.2 (which is also referred to as Episode 1) featured

 new weapons, better drop rates, Ultimate difficulty, new enemies, new scenery,

 Challenge Mode and Battle Mode.
 Online action/RPG heaven was in the

 hands of most Dreamcast players by the end of 2001.
 It's too bad